stacylynnday/Java-Specialization-Capstone/README.md

 # TODOs:
 - fix SCC (Strongly Connected Component) method to work for large graphs
 - create methods for repeated code
-- write method3 and method4
+- write method3 and method4 (are these basically the same methods?)
 - more in-depth research!